Vincent Pastore: Career

-Acting
+1988–1998: Early roles

-Pastore has made a career of portraying Italian-American gangsters in film and television.
-He began with small parts in the 1990s, in films such as Goodfellas and Carlito's Way.
+Pastore made a career of portraying Italian-American gangsters in film and television.
+He began with small parts in the late 1980s and early 1990s, in films such as Goodfellas (1990) and Carlito's Way (1993).
 In Goodfellas, he is briefly seen rolling a coat rack through the kitchen of the Bamboo Lounge and is credited as "Vinny Pastore" playing "Man with Coat Rack".
 In Carlito's Way, he portrays one of the friends of the Italian man that dances with Gail, whom Kleinfeld insults.
-He is listed in the credits as "Vinny Pastore" playing "Copa Wiseguy."
+He is listed in the credits as "Vinny Pastore" playing "Copa Wiseguy".
+He also appeared in Flodders in America (1992), Money Train (1995), A Brooklyn State of Mind, The Last Don (both 1997), Witness to the Mob, Mafia! (both 1998), The Hurricane (1999), and The Deli.
+He appeared on Law & Order in various roles from 1992 to 1996.

+Pastore got a bigger role in the comedy/crime film The Jerky Boys: The Movie (1995) as Tony Scarboni, one of the three gangsters and Lazarro's (played by Alan Arkin) clients.
+In the 1996 HBO television movie Gotti, Pastore played the character of Angelo Ruggiero, alongside future The Sopranos cast members Tony Sirico, Frank Vincent, and Dominic Chianese.